anthonyjdella/twilio-quest-booth-mission/README.md

 5. Fixed a bug where the code editor was not resetting.
 6. Revamp the map with a new terrain.
 7. Add NPCs with dialog to make the experience more interactive.
+8. Replaced the WhatsApp mission with a Video challenge.
+Because there aren't many WhatsApp users in the US.

 ---